I’m not Verbal Croquis

 This post has been amended in order to recycle it as an “About Us” page and as of the new site set up not needed but I have to put something here.
 Originally, I wrote it because visitors kept confusing me and Zoe (Verbal Croquis).
 The cast of characters writing here are:

-Kathleen Fasanella has been working in the apparel industry for 27 years as a pattern maker specializing in suits, lined garments, leather products (mostly coats) and outerwear.
+Kathleen Fasanella has been working in the apparel industry for over 3 decades as a pattern maker specializing in suits, lined garments, leather products (mostly coats) and outerwear.
 She is author of The Entrepreneur’s Guide to Sewn Product Manufacturing, a consultant and trainer.
-She lives in Las Cruces NM with her husband, adult son and five cats.
+She lives in Albuquerque NM with her husband, adult son, five six five cats, two and a half dogs and 12 chickens.
 As the primary author here, her contact information appears at close.

 Zoe Hong -AKA Verbal Croquis- is a designer based in San Francisco.
 Recently unemployed, she’s decided to launch her own line.
 She also has her own personal blog.
 Zoe is newly married, no children and loves to prepare authentic Korean barbecue.
 Feel free to contact Zoe if you’re looking for a freelance designer or need a design consultation.